8oz Burger & Co

 Restaurant in Seattle, Washington, U.S.

 8oz Burger & Co is a burger restaurant in Seattle, in the U.S. state of Washington.
 There have been two locations; the original restaurant operated on Broadway from 2012 to 2024, and an outpost operates in Ballard.
 The business is owned by Kevin Chung, who had intended to expand the 8oz.
 Burger Bar chain.

 Description

-8oz Burger & Co is a burger restaurant in Seattle.
+8oz Burger & Co is a burger restaurant in Seattle, Washington.
 The original location operated at the intersection of Broadway and Union in the Harvard Market shopping center, and an outpost operates in Ballard.
 According to Tasting Table, 8oz Burger & Co sources meat from Royal Ranch in the Columbia Basin.

 The restaurant's signature beef burger has Hill's bacon, balsamic onions, Beecher's cheddar, arugula, and truffle aioli on a brioche bun.
 The PB & J Burger has tomato jam, bacon, cinnamon spiced peanut butter, and fontina on a pretzel bun.
 The Pike has habanero jam and the Union has an espresso-rubbed patty.
 Other burgers have braised pork belly, peppercorn aioli, and jalapeño jam.
 The Ballard location serves beer and cocktails, and has hosted happy hour.
 8oz Burger & Co also offers short rib poutine and milkshakes; varieties include green tea nutella, snickerdoodle, and alcoholic options.